FeiQuantumSoftware/molecool/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

 A Python package for analyzing and visualizing xyz files.
+This repository is currently under development.
+To do a development install, download this repository and t ype

+`pip install -e .`

+in the repository directory

 ### Copyright